jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 document describes how to do these upgrades.

 If you are using :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
-This document is if you have set up your own JupyterHub without using a distribution.
+This documentation is for those who have set up their JupyterHub without using a distribution.

 It is long because is pretty detailed!
 Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.